Might and Magic Chess Royale

 ► Dragon Synergy ◄

 Dragon Synergy requires 1 unit from the Dragon class.
 This synergy grants 40 additional Mana to all nearby allies but it works only if there is only 1 Dragon on the table.
-Dragon units in Might and Magic Chess Royal game are Hydra, Green Dragon, Bone Dragon, and Red Dragon.
+Dragon units are Hydra, Green Dragon, Bone Dragon, and Red Dragon.
 Hydra is the weakest Dragon but she is needed for Dungeon buff.
 Green Dragon is very powerful and he is needed for Sylvans Synergy but this buff does not open the options for many additional synergies.
 Bone Dragon is a Legendary unit that is needed for useful Necropolis Synergy and who can silence all enemies for 6 seconds decisively affecting the outcome of the battle.
 Red Dragon is the mightiest Dragon who is an ideal addition to any team and he can be used for completing Fortress Synergy.
 Every Dragon makes a difference on the table so it is of utmost importance that you recruit one.
 Depending on the occasion and your army some options are better than others so it is important to be patient while you waiting for Dragon of your choice.
 Having 2 Dragons in the army is not necessarily a bad thing but it prevents you from having additional mana for your units.

 ◣ MMCR units ◥